 - Cream butter and brown sugar until light and fluffy.
 Beat in egg and molasses.
 In another bowl, whisk together flour, baking soda, salt and spices; gradually beat into creamed mixture.
 Divide dough in half; shape each into a disk.
 Wrap in plastic; refrigerate, covered, until firm enough to roll, 4 hours or overnight.

 - Preheat oven to 350°.
 On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut sixty gingerbread men using a floured 3-1/2-in. cookie cutter.
 Place 2 in. apart on ungreased baking sheets.
 Cut sixty 1-1/4-in. triangles for hats; attach to gingerbread cutouts, pressing edges to seal.
-Cut sixty 1/4-in. balls; attach to hats for pom-poms.
+Cut sixty 1/4-in. circles; attach to hats for pom-poms.

 - Tint some of the frosting red; use red frosting for hats and buttons.
 Cut a small hole in the corner of a pastry bag or heavy-duty resealable plastic bag; insert #3 round pastry tip.
 Fill bag with white frosting; pipe faces and trim on hands and feet.
 Using a #16 star pastry tip, pipe decorations on hats.
 Yield: 5 dozen.

 Reviews forGingerbread Cookie Cutouts